 - 1. Expedited reviewers make the final determination as to whether research activities meet the expedited review criteria. - 2.
 Reviewers can recommend that the activities do not fall under IRB purview. - 3.
 Reviewers determine whether the research meets the federal criteria for approval as outlined in 45 CFR 46.111. - 4.
-Expedited reviewers ensure that the investigator will conduct the informed consent process and obtain documentation of informed consent, as specified in 45 CFR 46.116 and 117, unless the IRB waives the requirements in accord with federal regulations. - 5.
+Expedited reviewers ensure that the investigator will conduct the informed consent process and obtain documentation of informed consent, as specified in 45 CFR 46.116 and 117, unless the IRB waives the requirements in accordance with federal regulations. - 5.
 The expedited reviewers raise only controverted issues or request changes they have determined do not meet the federal criteria for approval or Franklin University IRB policies. - 6.
 The expedited reviewers document their determinations regarding expedited eligibility, applicable expedited category(ies), and whether the research meets the federal criteria for approval. - 7.
-Expedited reviewers make one of the following three determinations: - APPROVED: IRB approval indicates that the IRB reviewer(s) concluded that the research and consent forms meet the federal criteria for approval.
+Expedited reviewers make one of the following three determinations: - APPROVED: IRB approval indicates that the IRB reviewer concluded that the research and consent forms meet the federal criteria for approval.
 An IRB approval vote verifies that the IRB agrees with the assessment of the protocol and/or specific findings as described by the PI in the application.
-IRB staff send the investigator an approval letter. - REVISIONS and/or ADDITIONAL INFORMATION REQUIRED: The IRB reviewer(s) withhold approval pending submission of revisions and/or additional information.
-IRB staff send the investigator notification describing the revisions and/or additional information requested by the IRB expedited reviewer(s).
+IRB staff send the investigator an approval letter. - REVISIONS and/or ADDITIONAL INFORMATION REQUIRED: The IRB reviewer withholds approval pending submission of revisions and/or additional information.
+IRB staff send the investigator notification describing the revisions and/or additional information requested by the IRB expedited reviewer.
 The PI responds to the revisions requested by the IRB and sends the response to the IRB.
-IRB staff notify the expedited reviewer of the response and requests further review.
+IRB staff notify the expedited reviewer of the response and request further review.

-- FULL REVIEW REQUIRED: The IRB expedited reviewers may determine the protocol requires full review by the IRB at a convened meeting. - 8.
-Unless the IRB determines otherwise, continuing review of research is not required when research is eligible for expedited review in accordance with 45 CFR 46.110.
-However, Franklin University requires PIs to complete and submit an Annual Check-In for all current and IRB approved human subjects research projects.
-The check-in is an opportunity to provide project updates to the IRB. - 9.
+- FULL REVIEW REQUIRED: The IRB expedited reviewer(s) may determine the protocol requires full review by the IRB at a convened meeting. - 8.
+Unless the IRB determines otherwise, continuing review of research is not required when research is eligible for expedited review in accordance with 45 CFR 46.110; however, Cayuse will send an automated notice when it is the anniversary of the study's approval.
+These notices are sent to the PI before the one-year period after initial IRB approval (e.g., approximately 90 days, 60 days, and 30 days prior to one year).
+The anniversary notice is a reminder that PIs should submit renewal materials and modifications if there are changes or updates to the approved protocol. - 9.
 The IRB Office procedures for notifying the PI of the review outcome, obtaining follow up correspondence, and issuing approval letters outlined in the Initial Full Review SOP apply to expedited review as well. - 10.
 The date the expedited reviewer signs off on final approval of the study is the date the approval period starts.
 IRB staff document the approval period dates in the approval letter to the PI. - 11.
 If the PI has concerns regarding the IRB decision/recommendations for changes in the study, he/she may submit his/her concerns via a written appeal that includes justification for changing the IRB decision.
 The PI sends the request to the IRB Office.
 The appropriate reviewer or, if need be, convened IRB review the appeal.
 The appeal determination final.